ControlAltDelete990/TheBestPlayer/index.md

 <img src="sc2.jpg" alt="app image" class="inline"/>
 <img src="sc4.jpg" alt="app image" class="inline"/>

+<b>TheBestPlayer is available to download on the iOS AppStore Right Now.!!
+Enjoy !!!!</b>

 If you have any questions regarding the app, feel free to email me on: